 Override device time.
 Possible values are 'deviceTime' and 'serverTime'

 List of protocols to enable.
-If not specified, Traccar enabled all protocols that have port numbers listed.
+If not specified, Traccar enables all protocols that have port numbers listed.
 The value is a comma-separated list of protocol names.
 Example value: teltonika,osmand

 List of protocols for overriding time.
-If not specified override is applied globally.
-List consist of protocol names that can be separated by comma or single space character.
+If not specified, override is applied globally.
+The list consists of protocol names that can be separated by a comma or a single space character.

-Replaces coordinates with last known if change is less than a 'coordinates.minError' meters or more than a 'coordinates.maxError' meters.
-Helps to avoid coordinates jumps during parking period or jumps to zero coordinates.
+Replaces coordinates with the last known coordinates if the change is less than 'coordinates.minError' meters or more than 'coordinates.maxError' meters.
+Helps avoid coordinate jumps during parking periods or jumps to zero coordinates.

 Distance in meters.
-Distances below this value gets handled like explained in 'coordinates.filter'.
+Distances below this value get handled as explained in 'coordinates.filter'.

 Distance in meters.
-Distances above this value gets handled like explained in 'coordinates.filter', but only if Position is also marked as 'invalid'.
+Distances above this value get handled as explained in 'coordinates.filter'.

-Enable to save device IP addresses information.
+Enable saving device IP address information.
 Disabled by default.

 Enable copying of missing attributes from last position to the current one.
 Might be useful if device doesn't send some values in every message.